Constructing the virtual fundamental class of a Kuranishi atlas: The main arguments

-This completes the proof when the isotropy groups are trivial.
-In general, we argue as above, taking $\phi_{IJ}$ to be a local inverse to the covering map $\rho_{IJ}$ in the atlas, and then defining $\tau_{IJ}$ to be the equivariant extension of $\al_{IJ}^{-1}$.
-For this to make sense we just need to ensure that $\al_{IJ}$ is invariant under the appropriate stabilizer subgroup.
-But this holds because of the equivariance of the collar map, and the fact that once the shrinkings $(\Vv^k, \ve^k)$ are chosen, the only other choice in the above construction is that of the cutoff functions $\chi_I$ in \eqref{eq:chi} whose pullbacks to the sets $V_I$ are equivariant.
+To construct the maps $\tau_{IJ}$ in general, we argue as above, taking $\phi_{IJ}(x)$ to be the local inverse to the covering map $\rho_{IJ}$ at $x\in \TV_{IJ}$, and then defining $\tau_{IJ}$ to be the $\Ga_A$-equivariant extension of $\al_{IJ}^{-1}$ to a neighborhood of the orbit of $(0,x)$ in $\TM_{IJ}$.
+To see that this definition is consistent and independent of the choice of $x\in \rho_{IJ}^{-1}(\rho_{IJ}(x_0)$, note that the collar map is equivariant and, once the shrinkings $(\Vv^k, \ve^k)$ are chosen, the only other choice in the above construction is that of the cutoff functions $\chi_I$ in \eqref{eq:chi} whose pullbacks to the sets $V_I$ are also equivariant.
+Hence the local inverse $\phi_{IJ}(x_0)$ is invariant under the stabilizer group $\Ga_x$, and so the extension is well defined.